tronprotocol/java-tron/framework/src/main/java/org/tron/tool/litefullnode/README.md

 Lite FullNode Tool is used to split the database of a FullNode into a `Snapshot dataset` and a `History dataset`.

-- `Snapshot dataset`: contains a minimum dataset for quick startup of the Lite FullNode.
+- `Snapshot dataset`: the minimum dataset for quick startup of the Lite FullNode.
-- `History dataset`: contains the archive dataset that used for historical data queries.
+- `History dataset`: the archive dataset that used for historical data queries.

 Remember stop the FullNode process before any operation.
-As to get a `History dataset` may take a very long time, This tool provides the ability to specify which dataset to split.
-All the two datasets are split by the `latest_block_number`.
+This tool provides the ability to specify which dataset to split.
-Lite FullNode that startup by `Snapshot` does not support query the historical data behind the `latest_block_number`, this tool also provides a merge function that can merge `History` into the database of Lite FullNode.
+The two datasets are split by the `latest_block_number`.
+Lite FullNode that startup by `Snapshot dataset` does not support query the historical data behind the `latest_block_number`, this tool also provides a merge function that can merge `History dataset` into the database of Lite FullNode.
 For more API details: [HTTP&GRPC APIs](#HTTP&GRPC-APIs)

 For more design details, please refer to: [TIP128](https://github.com/tronprotocol/tips/issues/128)